FREE Shipping on orders over $899

 Benefits: Prebiotics help promote the growth of healthy bacteria in the gut, which can improve digestion and nutrient absorption.

-How to Use: Prebiotics are found in foods such as chicory, garlic, onions, asparagus, and bananas.
-They are also available in supplements, often in combination with probiotics in products called synbiotics.
+How to Use Them: Prebiotics are found in foods like chicory, garlic, onions, asparagus, and bananas.
+They're also available in supplements, often combined with probiotics in products called synbiotics.

 [product=200-billion-probiotics-b-life]